 Office Hours — Monday through Friday, 8:00 a.m. to 5:00 p.m.; Saturdays 8:00 a.m. — 4:00 p.m.; Closed on Sundays and holidays

 Kennels are open Monday through Friday, 10:00 a.m. to 5:00 p.m.; Saturdays 10:00 a.m. to 4:00 p.m.

 The Front Office

-The shelter is open to the public Tuesday through Friday from 10:00 a.m. to 5:00 p.m. and on Saturday from 10:00 a.m. to 4:00 p.m.
-The shelter is closed Sundays and Mondays.
-The front office is closed for lunch from 12:00 p.m to 1:00 p.m.
-The shelter is closed for all City holidays.
+The shelter is open to the public Monday through Friday from 10:00 a.m. to 5:00 p.m. and on Saturday from 10:00 a.m. to 4:00 p.m.
+The shelter is closed on Sundays and holidays.
 Telephones are answered beginning at 10:00 a.m.
-Tuesday through Saturday until closing time each day.
+Monday through Saturday until closing time each day.
 Voice messages may be left at other times and will be acted upon as soon as staff is available.
-If you have an emergency after office hours, you may call the Redlands Police Department at (909) 798-7681.
+If you have an emergency after office hours, you may call the Redlands Police Department at (909) 798-7681 extension 1.

 The front office is a busy area within our shelter, receiving more than 15,000 miscellaneous telephone calls in a year.
 The front office clerk is also responsible for dispatching field traffic to the officers, processing adoptions, relinquished animals, owner reclaims, computer entry, filing reports, and other related duties.